embedded-office/canopen-stack/website/docs/usage/configuration.md

 When placing the object entry table in read-only memory (with keyword "const"), the direct access modes (tread pointer as object entry value), are limited to read-only access, even by the application.

+!!! warning "Important"

+    When using architectures with pointer types lower than 32bit (e.g. 16bit microcontrollers), you can store only values up to the pointer width directly in the object dictionary.
+For larger values declare a constant variable and place a pointer to this constant into the object dictionary.

 #### Object Type Reference

 The object entry type structure reference [`CO_OBJ_TYPE *`] shall be set to one of the following values: